'She's a gamer': Wildcats' Lewis-Williams goes to the next level in her pursuit of a championship

 People are also reading…

-During their run to the state title game, Lewis-Williams has been everything the ‘Cats have needed and more, outperforming her already incredible stats from the regular season to an incredible degree.
+During their run to the 4A state title game, Lewis-Williams has been everything the Wildcats have needed and more, outperforming her already incredible stats from the regular season to an incredible degree.

 Prior to the playoffs, Lewis-Williams was averaging 19.3 points and 8.3 rebounds per game while also dishing out 5.5 assists and grabbing 4.1 steals.
 All of these numbers were good enough to lead the Wildcats in their first 26 games of the year, but through five games of state tournament play, she’s upped every single one of those averages.